tianhu/bighead/README.md

 # Setup a peer to peer secure tunnel with DSVPN

 This guide shows you my installation setps to setup a DSVPN server on my Azure VPS and a client on my local machine.

+DSVPN means "Dead Simple VPN" (https://github.com/jedisct1/dsvpn)

 ## Server side installation